Skip to content

 Verification rules:

-• SBA.authorization.grantId MUST reference an existing PolicyGrant
+• SBA.authorization.grantId MUST reference a valid PolicyGrant

 • artifacts MUST NOT be expired